wwdrew/expo-android-shared-preferences/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.

-### Add the package to your npm dependencies
+### Add the package to your Expo project

 ```
-npm install @wwdrew/expo-android-shared-preferences
+npx expo install @wwdrew/expo-android-shared-preferences
 ```

 ## API Reference